NTriKhang/Blogging/README.md

 14/02/2025
 - Glad that I done with the state pattern.
 Let see if it will be broken in future.
 - Next: redesign blog module.

+15/02/2025
+- Refactoring some code, not too much work for today.
+- Next: Keep work with blog module.